bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    require a project B from a project A, if B also requires A (or if B requires any project that in turn requires A, which would form a larger cycle).
-Error markers will be displayed when the workspace is built, and cycles are detected, because this condition can lead to endless recursion and other unpredictable behavior when looking up artifacts.
+Error markers will be displayed when the workspace is built, and cycles are detected as this condition can lead to endless recursion and other unpredictable behavior when looking up artifacts.